Elsie Maye Barber

 Services were at Lynville United Methodist Church with burial in Lynville Methodist Cemetery in Preston.
 The Rev. Steve Lampkin, the Rev. Howard Carroll and the Rev. Kenny McGill officiated.
 McClain-Hays Funeral Home of Philadelphia handled arrangements.

-Mr. Fulton was a native and longtime resident of Preston in Kemper County.
-He was a retired farmer and a member of Lynville United Methodist Church.
+Mr. Fulton was a native and longtime resident of Mississippi College in Clinton.

 Mr. Cox was a member of Pineview Baptist Church where he served on several committees and as deacon.
 He loved the Lord and was a fine example of a faithful Christian, and a mentor to many.
 The Lord was always on his heart and mind, and he spoke often of his love for Jesus.